tatmanblue/ironbar/README.md

 # Iron Bar

 Iron is synonym for chain and bar is a synonym for block.
-This project is to develop an [SSI system](https://sovrin.org/faq/what-is-self-sovereign-identity/) using block chain that can be used in various scenerios like games.
+This project is to develop a [distributed ledger technologies](https://www.investopedia.com/terms/d/distributed-ledger-technology-dlt.asp) that can be used in various scenerios like games, or [SSI system](https://sovrin.org/faq/what-is-self-sovereign-identity/) and so on.
+Given there will be a plug-in model for extending core behaviors, the use cases are more varied.

-It's not limited to games, just an example.

 ### Architectural Goals
 1. Server components can run on any OS